LUMIA-Group/HuRef/README.md

 </p>

 ### Prepare Sorted Vocabulary Tokens List:
 To extract invariant terms from an LLM, we need a frequency-sorted token list.
-You can either download our pre-sorted token list or generate your own by running `sort_tokens_frequency.py`.
+You can either use our pre-sorted token list or generate your own by running `sort_tokens_frequency.py`.

 ### Prepare the Encoder:
 The encoder maps the invariant terms to a Gaussian feature vector.
 You can download our trained encoder from [this link](https://drive.google.com/file/d/1FirePAdWdDJK74sXvYxn3vVwISzvjby-/view?usp=sharing), or you can train the encoder from scratch by running `encoder_train.py` with the default settings.